They establish and run huge companies, are seemingly involved in charitable ventures, political lobbying and oh by the way they have a home life too!

-- For many years I have used a concierge service in Ottawa (Balance in Style) that have handled many, many tasks small and large that would otherwise have taken my time.
+- For many years I used a concierge service in Ottawa (Balance in Style) that handled many, many tasks small and large that would otherwise have taken my time.
 Most times they do it better than I could, and it allowed me to focus my time on what I viewed as “higher return” items!

 Be a Time Management Guru